-This Balsamic Pomegranate Labneh Dip is a simple, healthy, sugar free appetiser that’s so easy to make!
-It’s perfect for entertaining and parties because it just looks so gorgeous plated up (and with very minimal effort on your part).
+This Balsamic Pomegranate Labneh Dip is a simple sugar free appetiser that’s so easy to make!
+Labneh is made by straining natural yoghurt, giving you a healthy dip that tastes deceptively creamy and indulgent.
+It’s perfect for entertaining and parties, it looks so gorgeous plated up (and with very minimal effort on your part).

 I’ve been regularly making labneh at home ever since I received a copy of the cookbook Ferment, Pickle, Dry – it’s full of so much lovely recipe inspiration, and my favourite section is by far all the fermented stuff.
 Labneh is strained yoghurt and is sometimes called “yoghurt cheese”.
 You make it very simply; by straining plain yoghurt through a cheesecloth, which removes lots of the whey and leaves you with a super thick spread, with the consistency of cream cheese but the lovely tang of yoghurt.
 Full of probiotic goodness, and high in protein too.